 “I am intrigued by science, delighted by nature, and passionate about people and the many ways we think, learn, celebrate, and solve problems.
 I believe in the importance of listening to the many voices who care about and depend on our precious land and water and look forward to working together to create a future where people and nature can thrive.” – John Sanderson

-Rosie Costain is currently enrolled in CSU’s Conservation Leadership graduate program.
+Rosie Costain is a recent graduate of CSU’s Conservation Leadership graduate program.
 She has B.A.s in Journalism and Environmental Studies from the University of Montana.
 While in Montana, she started exploring the various possibilities her degrees provided, running around with a microphone as an intern reporter for Montana Public Radio, getting a taste of collaborative work as a communications fellow with the Montana Watershed Coordination Council, and taking raptors for walks as a volunteer at a wildlife rehab center.
 Now in Fort Collins, Rosie spends her free time searching for the least crowded hiking trails and learning about the people who make Colorado “colorful.”

-Katie is currently a master’s student in CSU’s Conservation Leadership program.
+Katie is a recent graduate of CSU’s Conservation Leadership program.
 She has a B.S. in Earth Science from the University of Northern Colorado in Greeley, CO.
 During her undergrad experience Katie worked as an intern with the Big Thompson Watershed Forum in Loveland and partnered with the Poudre Learning Center in Greeley for her thesis project.
 Most recently Katie served an AmeriCorps program in Denver helping families conserve energy and water.
 Katie was born and raised in Colorado and is passionate about helping to conserve its many resources for future generations.